 Learning at the Center:

-The Center is not an exhibition, but a working hospital with varying corridors of leaning and contact with wildlife and with the process of technical and veterinary care.
+The Center is not an exhibition, but a working hospital with varying corridors of learning and contact with wildlife and with the process of technical and veterinary care.
 Participants first visit the Center and see through viewing glass the process of care and work.
-As they learn about the Center, wildlife and biology they become integrated into the care of patients.
+As they learn about the Center, wildlife, and biology, they become integrated into the care of patients.

 Participants apply for involvement, but admission is given to almost all comers.
-Only sheer volume and crackpots are tuned away.
+Only sheer volume and crackpots are turned away.

 There is a distinct value placed on learning by doing, learning by modeling others who already know how to do.
 There is a distinct value in this learning environment for ‘authorities’ to share what they are doing with those who have not done this sort of thing before.
 There is a value placed on sharing ideas and skill sets with others.

-There is a significant value placed on first hand learning, first hand experience is more valuable than knowledge learned through media-books, tv, computers, even teachers.
+In fact, there is a significant value placed on first-hand learning–first-hand experience is more valuable than knowledge learned through books, tv, computers, even teachers.

-There is a strong belief that not every ones learns in the same way nor in the same channel.
+There is a strong belief that not everyone learns in the same way nor in the same channel.
 All degrees of learning are to be involved.
 All levels of learning are to be valued.

 There is a strong sense of egalitarianism among learners and teachers in their quest to learn and investigate.

 There is a strong sense of accuracy in learning but a stronger realization that accuracy is relative.
-And that what is accurate for an eight year old may be wholly inaccurate for a graduate student, nevertheless the degree of accuracy is relative to the learner not the teacher.
+And what is accurate for an eight-year-old may be wholly inaccurate for a graduate student, yet the degree of accuracy is relative to the learner, not the teacher.